 You can use trampolines from 8-feet to 17-feet models to train or practice gymnastics.

-Review for Best Trampolines for Gymnastics 2022
+Reviews of the Best Trampolines for Gymnastics 2022

 Our top choice of trampolines for gymnastics is the Happy Trampoline Galactic Xtreme.
 This trampoline is made by Happy trampolines, an American company based in California since 1996.
 Their only specialty all these years is trampolines, so you can be sure they are very good at what they do.
-Besides rectangular trampolines like the one we recommend, they also make round and octagons shapes of all sizes.
+Besides rectangular trampolines like the one we recommend, they also make round and octagon shapes of all sizes.
 This brand, Xtreme is ideal for beginners and pro gymnasts.

 The Galactic Xtreme 8 x14 is their smallest rectangular model, which is also available in larger sizes.
 It is also strong, amazingly bouncy, and very durable; three qualities that make it perfect for gymnastics.

 In terms of strength (sturdiness), the trampoline has an extremely thick frame and legs featuring steel tubing with a thickness of 3mm and a diameter of over 2.4 inches, the thickest in the industry.
 With the frame so thick, you can be sure it won’t bend or warp under the pressure of jumpers.
 The company guarantees that it can support up to 550 pounds jumping weight capacity.
 Additionally, the frame and legs have been galvanized inside and out to prevent rust and corrosion, enhancing durability.

 For the bounce, the trampoline combines the power of 96 springs measuring 9 inches long and the USA-made Permatron mat to give an exceptionally high bounce for gymnastics.